^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In the treatment of systemic joint diseases, which includes mainly inflammatory diseases of the musculoskeletal system, several components are distinguished.
+In the treatment of systemic joint diseases, which mainly include inflammatory diseases of the musculoskeletal system, several components are distinguished.

-Topical therapy (withdrawal of pain syndrome): NSAIDs - nimesulide (resesulide), meloxicam (rheumoxicam), ketoprofen (ketonal), diclofenac (diclac); a group of opioid analgesics such as tramadol, tramadol; glucocorticoid drugs.
+Topical therapy (pain relief): NSAIDs - nimesulide (remesulide), meloxicam (revmoxicam), ketoprofen (ketonal), diclofenac (diclak); a group of opioid analgesics such as tramap, tramadol; glucocorticoid drugs.

-Until recently, it was believed that with the actual therapy aimed at the removal of pain, it is necessary to use either only a group of NSAIDs (diklak), or only a group of tramadol.
-Experience shows that the use of both groups simultaneously leads to a much larger effect.
-Additional appointment of tramadol strengthens the effect of NSAIDs and allows reducing their dose.
+Until recently, it was believed that when conducting topical therapy aimed at relieving pain syndrome, it is necessary to use either only the NSAID group (diclac) or only the tramadol group.
+Experience shows that using both groups simultaneously leads to a summarily greater effect.
+The additional prescription of tramadol enhances the effect of NSAIDs and allows for a reduction in their dose.

-Basic preparations: cytostatics (methotrexate, cyclophosphamide), quinoline and sulfanilamide preparations, immunotropic drugs (immunomodulators, anticytokine agents).
-In the treatment of metabolic-dystrophic joint diseases, a group of chondroprotective drugs (teraflex) belongs to the basic therapy.
+Basic drugs: cytostatics (methotrexate, cyclophosphamide), quinoline and sulfonamide drugs, immunotropic drugs (immunomodulators, anticytokine agents).
+In the treatment of metabolic-dystrophic diseases of the joints, the basic therapy includes a group of chondroprotective drugs (teraflex).

 Additional therapy: local therapy, extracorporeal detoxification, vitamin therapy, physiotherapy.

-A fairly large list of extracorporeal methods of treatment used today has its limited indications, which include a high degree of activity of the immune-inflammatory process, including local, with the presence of lesions at once many joints and the lack of effect from previous therapy.
+A fairly large list of extracorporeal treatment methods used today has its own limited indications, which include a high degree of activity of the immune-inflammatory process, including local inflammation with the presence of lesions of many joints at once and the lack of effect from previous therapy.